 1) You redefine yourself!

 Too often you have named yourself after what you have not done well, where you chose to walk away, and by the times you just gave up.
-When you return to your mess and choose to clean it up you can no longer call your self a quitter, a failure, or a someone who does not finish.
+When you return to your mess and choose to clean it up you can no longer call yourself a quitter, a failure, or someone who does not finish.
 When you choose to fight through the difficulties you become a finisher, a winner, a person of your word.

 2) You become worth investing in.